It’s an exciting time for wine lovers in London. Drinking culture in the capital has shifted: wine has become cool.

-This summer there will be a “unique seven day celebration of the capital’s flourishing wine scene”.
-The inaugural London Wine Week will take place in June, with tastings, tours, masterclasses and discounts at bars across the city.
-“Events such as the Wine Car Boot and Street Vin at Street Feast have broken down the barriers and brought wine to a younger audience”, says festival director Emma Murphy, “wine has begun to take centre stage”.
+“Events such as the Wine Car Boot and Street Vin at Street Feast have broken down the barriers and brought wine to a younger audience”, says director of London Wine Week Emma Murphy, “wine has begun to take centre stage”.

 Want to see what all the fuss is about?
 Here’s our pick of the best wine bars in London.